 If you found this video helpful, you might want to subscribe to my YouTube channel.
 I actually make videos available there before I share them here on the blog, so you’ll be the first to know and a step ahead!

 We are really making progress in this learn to crochet journey.
 I hope you’re feeling good about your progress!
-You’ve, hopefully, already armed yourself with your crochet terms printable cheat sheet, have your basic crochet supplies purchased, have learned how to hold a crochet hook, how to hold crochet yarn and how to make a slip knot.
+If you’ve been following along in my Learn to Crochet series, hopefully, you have already armed yourself with your crochet terms printable cheat sheet, have your basic crochet supplies purchased, have learned how to hold a crochet hook, how to hold crochet yarn and how to make a slip knot.
 Plus, you’ve now learned how to crochet a chain, how to single, double and half double crochet.
 See, I told you that you’d be crocheting up a storm in no time!

 By the way, if you have questions, feel free to leave them in the comments below.
 I’ll be glad to try to answer and assist you in your crochet journey!